We Love Redding Trails! What can you do to help keep our trails safe, lovely and enjoyable for everyone?

 10 Ways you can help Redding Trails and stay safe yourself

 10. Know the risks.
 Chief Paoletti says: “Redding trails are very safe for everyone.
 The majority of recent issues are graffiti, with a couple suspicious circumstances and a couple property thefts, and two incidents of violent crime.
 Let’s keep this crime rate low with thoughtful crime prevention.”
-His department is taking the recent violent crime very seriously with a number of strategies underway.
+His department has taken the few incidents of violent crime very seriously with a number of strategies.

 9. Prevent crime.
 Chief Poletti says: “Enjoy the trail, and – be aware of your surroundings and travel in groups.
 People are more vulnerable when they are alone.”